selsamman/proxily-doc/docs/Features/concurrent.md

 ## Proxily Support

 The magic of off-screen rendering is possible because React is capable of "branching" state.
-In effect multiple versions of the state are kept such that the on-screen version of the component has access to the original values and off-screen version gets the updated values.
+In effect multiple versions of the state are kept such that the on-screen version of the component has access to the original values and the off-screen version gets the updated values.

 There are two ways to access the older values in the on-screen version of a component: